 It was not difficult for me to find a company to work for, as the internship was organised by the Auckland University of Technology (AUT), as a part of the academic semester for international students.
 AUT along with INTERNeX New Zealand will match students and internship companies.
-Therefore, after a skype meeting to get to know my skills and my goals, they were able to find the best company for me.
+So, after a skype meeting to get to know my skills and my goals, they were able to find the best company for me.

-2. Kiwi Workspace's
+2. Kiwi workspaces

 Working closely with my boss helped me to understand the way the business was organised and managed, which made me feel a part of it.
-Perhaps the real drawback of working in such a small company is the fact that I needed my own hardware (computer), so be aware to have the most appropriate one for that job!
-Maybe asking information from the boss during the first meeting about what it would need for the job, could help you.
-In addition, many companies, especially start-ups, don’t have an office, so they rather prefer to meet via Skype.
+Perhaps the real drawback of working for such a small company was the fact that I needed to have my own hardware (computer).
+So be aware that you may want to have the most appropriate one for the job!
+Asking for more information from the boss during the first meeting could help you.
+In addition, many companies, especially start-ups, don’t have an office, so they may prefer to meet via Skype.

 3. Is it Worth it?

 Taking part in an internship while studying required extra personal effort to complete university work.
 For instance, alongside the office work I had to study further material by myself to achieve academic goals which was a full-time commitment.
 Therefore, free time was almost null, and for me, there was little or no time to travel around New Zealand unless for just one day a week when I was lucky.

 However, I have been able to gain valuable working experience and to extend the vision for my future.
 It gave me to opportunity to consider different ideas that I hadn't thought about before, which I am starting to realise now that I am back in Italy.

 In conclusion, taking an internship while studying in a foreign country is the best experience you can have if you want to open your mind to different prospects and if you are still thinking about which roads your future might take.
 Be aware that it could be a full-time effort and it may require a little “sacrifice”.
 So, to answer the question: is it worth it?
 Definitely, yes.